Last Updated on: 19th August 2022, 11:48 am

 Hermit Crab Brain Structure

-In contrast, human brains are largely composed of tissue.
-This is connected to other parts of the body by nerves.
-These nerves pick up signals, which give information to the brain about the world around us.
-What we taste, what the temperature is like, and if we’re hungry are all information that the brain receives.
+In contrast, human brains are largely composed of tissue connected to other parts of the body by nerves.
+These nerves pick up signals, which provide information about the world around us.

-Hermit crab brains, on the other hand, are composed mostly of a nerve cord.
-This is found on the hermit crab’s underside.
-The brain is connected to other parts of the body through nerve bundles called ganglia.
+Hermit crab brains are composed mostly of a nerve cord found on the underside.
+The brain is connected to other body parts through nerve bundles called ganglia.
 Ganglia act as a relay system to send a message from the sensory organs to the brain.

-A hermit crab’s ganglia are similar to the ganglia found throughout the human nervous system.
-This is the case in what they are made of and how they function.
-However, unlike humans, hermit crabs have far fewer ganglia.
+A hermit crab’s ganglia are similar to those found throughout the human nervous system, which is the case in what they’re made of and how they function.
+However, hermit crabs have far fewer ganglia.